bocchino/fprime/docs/Design/data-products.md

 ## 3. FPP Models

-In this section we summarize the features of the FPP modeling language that support the construction of data product producers.
+In this section we summarize the features of the FPP modeling language used in constructing data product producer components.
-The features are fully documented in _The FPP User's Guide_ and _The FPP Language Specification_.
+Each of these features is fully documented in _The FPP User's Guide_ and _The FPP Language Specification_.

 ### 3.1.
 Ports